Watches & Clocks Industry in Hong Kong

 In the EU, there is a Directive on the control of the use of nickel in objects intended to be in contact with the skin, including watches.
 In addition, another Directive prohibiting the trading of textile products, including textile watch straps, containing prohibited azo-dyes.
 There are also Directives for environmental protection in relation to sales of watches and clocks in the market, including restrictions on batteries and accumulators that contain mercury, as well as the Directive on Waste Electrical and Electronic Equipment (WEEE) implemented since August 2005, and the Directive on Restriction of Hazardous Substances (RoHS) that came into effect in July 2006.

-On 4 June 2015, the EU's Official Journal published the Commission Delegated Directive 2015/863 amends the framework RoHS Directive (Directive 2011/65/EU on the restriction of six hazardous substances in electrical and electronic equipment (EEE)) by banning four more substances from EEE destined for the EU market.
+On 4 June 2015, the EU’s Official Journal published a Delegated Directive 2015/863 amends the framework RoHS Directive (Directive 2011/65/EU on the restriction of six hazardous substances in electrical and electronic equipment (EEE)) by banning four more substances from EEE destined for the EU market.
 Member States have to adopt and publish, by 31 December 2016, their transposition of new Directive 2015/863.
 They must apply the new provisions from 22 July 2019.

-On 21 June 2013, the Swiss Parliament adopted the so-called “Swissness bills”, which amends, in particular the Swiss Federal Law on the Protection of Trademarks and Indication of Source.
-To be marked Swiss made, a watch will have to meet the requirement of minimum 60% of Swiss value.
+On 21 June 2013, the Swiss Parliament adopted the so-called ‘Swissness bills’, which amends, in particular the Swiss Federal Law on the Protection of Trademarks and Indication of Source.
+To be marked Swiss-made, a watch will have to meet the requirement of minimum 60% of Swiss value, for more information please click here.
 Existing requirements, such as the incorporation of a Swiss movement, casing-up and final inspection in Switzerland, remain in place.
 However, the definition of the Swiss movement adopts a minimum rate of Swiss value of 60% (as opposed to 50% before).
 New criteria will be added to the calculation of Swiss value, such as research and development and certification costs.